MKindy/hb-downloader/README.md

 authentication cookie from humblebundle.com.
 To do so, navigate there, log in and press F12 to open the developper tools of your browser.
 Navigate to the cookies tab, and look for a cookie named `_simple_auth` (on the humblebundle.com domain).
-Copy the value inside the `hb-downloader-settings.yaml` file, or specify it on the command line with the "-c" flag.
+Make a copy of the `hb-downloader-settings.yaml.example` to `hb-downloader-settings.yaml`.
+Copy the value inside the
+`hb-downloader-settings.yaml` file, or specify it on the command line with the "-c" flag.
 Pay attention that every character is correctly escaped according to the method you choose.